To schedule an appointment, call the Appointment Desk at 530-752-2349, and mention your interest in the Gender Care Team's services.

 LJ Geiken, PhD (she, her, hers)

-Shannon Stuart-Maver, PhD (they, she)
+Shannon Stuart-Maver, PhD (they, their)

 Megan Brown, LCSW (they, she)